-- (1) The Registrar must establish and maintain a register of registered geographical indications. - (2) The register must contain 3 parts, as follows: - (a) Part 1, for enduring New Zealand geographical indications: - (b) Part 2, for all registered geographical indications except those to which paragraphs (a) and (c) refer: - (c) Part 3, for geographical indications that have been registered in accordance with regulations made under section 57(1)(j). - (3) The register must specify, in respect of each registered geographical indication,- - (a) whether it relates to a wine or a spirit or to both; and - (b) its boundaries, unless it is a foreign registered geographical indication (including a foreign registered geographical indication in Part 3 of the register); and - (c) any conditions that relate to it; and - (ca) the name and address of the registrant; and - (d) the date of registration (except in the case of an enduring New Zealand geographical indication). - (4) The register may be kept in any manner that the Registrar thinks fit, including, either wholly or partly, by means of a device or facility- - (a) that records or stores information electronically or by other means; and - (b) that permits the information so recorded or stored to be readily inspected or reproduced in usable form. - (5) The register is prima facie evidence of any matters required or authorised by or under this Act to be entered in it.
+- (1) The Registrar must establish and maintain a register of registered geographical indications. - (2) The register must contain 3 parts, as follows: - (a) Part 1, for enduring New Zealand geographical indications: - (b) Part 2, for all registered geographical indications except those to which paragraphs (a) and (c) refer: - (c) Part 3, for geographical indications that have been registered in accordance with regulations made under section 57(1)(j). - (3) The register must specify, in respect of each registered geographical indication,- - (a) whether it relates to a wine or a spirit or to both; and - (b) its boundaries, unless it is a foreign registered geographical indication (including a foreign registered geographical indication in Part 3 of the register); and - (c) any conditions that relate to it; and - (ca) the name and address of the registrant; and - (d) the date of registration (except in the case of an enduring New Zealand geographical indication); and - (e) if the geographical indication's status is registered-past expiry date (as defined in section 47D), a statement to that effect. - (4) The register may be kept in any manner that the Registrar thinks fit, including, either wholly or partly, by means of a device or facility- - (a) that records or stores information electronically or by other means; and - (b) that permits the information so recorded or stored to be readily inspected or reproduced in usable form. - (5) The register is prima facie evidence of any matters required or authorised by or under this Act to be entered in it.